In this guide we’ll look at the best staple gun.

 Stanley 12 mm Heavy-Duty Staple Gun Review

-The Stanley 12 mm Heavy-Duty Stapler and Nail Gun is a staple gun that comes with a 1000 staples and makes an economical choice that allows you to get started with your project.
+The Stanley 12 mm Heavy-Duty Stapler and Nail Gun comes with a 1,000 staples and makes an economical choice for getting started with your project.

-The Stanley 6 in 1 stapler is a heavy duty tool that is suitable for use with many types of nail, brad and pin.
-The stapler feels solid and well made and is powerful enough to fire the staples into most material effectively.
+The Stanley 6 in 1 stapler is a heavy duty tool suitable for use with many types of nail, brad and pin.
+The stapler feels solid and well-made and is powerful enough to fire the staples into most material effectively.
 The action is smooth and the tool rarely misfires or jams.

-This is a good solid staple gun at a reasonable price that comes with a box of staples.
+This is a good solid heavy duty staple gun that comes at a fair price.

 Rapid R28 Cable Staple Gun Tacker Review